Things to do

 - Maiala walking tracks map

-Walkers can also access a number of management roads throughout the park.
-These may be shared by horse and mountain-bike riders, four-wheel drivers and/or motorcyclists—please refer to the D’Aguilar National Park guide for more information.
+Walkers can also access the many management roads throughout the park.
+These may be shared by horse and mountain-bike riders, four-wheel drivers and/or trail bikes.
 Walkers using management roads shared with other users need to be aware of the Give way code.

 Please refer to the table below for a list of short, medium and longer walks in the park.